-EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
-The next in the series is what occurred and what was written concerning the developments of March 8, 1997, when Arizona came up short 79-77 to California at the Cow Palace at San Francisco.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
+The next in the series is what occurred and what was written concerning the developments of March 8, 1997, when Arizona lost to California 79-77 at the Cow Palace in San Francisco in the regular-season finale.
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are writing for AllSportsTucson.com.

 You can access previous stories in this series by clicking on this link.

 DATELINE: March 8, 1997, Cow Palace, San Francisco

 In a tension-filled locker room, Miles Simon tried to lend some leadership after watching helplessly toward the end of another Arizona meltdown.

 “Keep your heads up, guys,” Simon said.
 “You all know what you can do.
 It’s not over yet.”

 Maybe he should have told his teammates they know what they can’t do.

 After losing a one-point thriller at Stanford two days ago, a result of ineffective play in the last couple of minutes, Arizona lost 79-77 today to California when a lack of execution resulted in a failed 25-foot jumper by Michael Dickerson with five seconds remaining.

 The Wildcats finished the regular season 11-7 and in fifth place in the Pac-10, their worst showing since coach Lute Olson’s first season of 1983-84.
 It’s the first time the UA, 19-9 overall, didn’t reach 20 wins in the regular season under Olson since going 18-12 the 1986-87 season (the year Steve Kerr sat out with a knee injury).